ramsyy0/OpenFoodFactsCategorizer/README.md

 Two OCR system were tested: tesseract and easyocr.

-## To understand how to custom parameters of teserract see:
+## To understand how to custom parameters of tesseract see:
 https://pypi.org/project/pytesseract/
 https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc#config-files-and-augmenting-with-user-data